20 BEST LEVADA WALKS IN MADEIRA – The Ultimate Guide

 - Take a whistle with you in case you get lost or slip from the path.

 - Book a qualified guide when you want to be sure on your first levada walk.
-Most of the levada walks are flat and easy, especially the well known levada’s in Madeira.
-You can find a detailed description in our blog about the 20 best levada’s in Madeira.
-But if you prefer a qualified guide next to you when walking in Madeira, you will not only learn more about the nature but you will also be 100% safe and don’t have to worry about navigating your way through the forest.
+Most of the levada walks in Madeira are flat and easy, especially the well-known levada’s in Madeira.
+If you prefer a qualified local guide next to you for going on walking tours, you will not only learn more about nature but you will also be 100% safe and don’t have to worry about navigating your way through the forest.
+Also, they will share some best things to do in the area.

 - When hiking alone on Madeira, prepare yourself and collect all the updated information about the trail you plan to follow.
 Are the trails open?
 No landslides?
-On the website of Visit Madeira you can find the up to date info of the walks which are open and closed.
+On the website of Visit Madeira, you can find up-to-date info about the Levada walks in Madeira which are open and closed.

 - Calculate the time you’ll need to finish the hike so you’ll be back before dark.

-- Inform the hotel or accommodation you are staying which walk you are going to do.
+- Inform the hotel or accommodation you are staying in which walk you are going to do.

 - Do not go off the designated path.